Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \subsection{Q\&A Interaction}

-\textbf{Definition:} Interaction between humans and tools has always been a focus in the field of software engineering, as good interaction can enhance task performance~\citep{N167}.
+\textbf{Definition:} Interaction between humans and tools has always been a focus in the field of software engineering, as good interaction can enhance task performance~\citep{N167}.The wide-ranging application and research of LLM have led to the emergence of this task as a relatively independent research area.
+In the scope defined in this article, prompt engineering is also considered part of this task.

 Before the widespread application of LLMs, an important way for developers to obtain information and solve problems was through Q\&A website, e.g., Stack Overflow\footnote{www.stackoverflow.com/}~\citep{N168}.
 The emergence of LLMs changed this by being able to answer users' questions, including professional knowledge in software engineering.
 As a promising new tool to help developers solve code issues, LLMs also gave rise to much research on how to improve the efficiency and convenience of Q\&A Interaction~\citep{N166}.
 Furthermore, since the output generated by LLMs is influenced by the structure and content of user-provided prompts, research on prompts, known as prompt engineering~\citep{N7}.

-\textbf{Example:} Fig.~\ref{fig:prompt} is an example of using different prompts to generate quick sort code for LLM, and the code generated by different prompts varies.
-The quality of the prompt also greatly affects the results of LLM feedback.

 It is important to note that this section focuses on investigations related to Q\&A Interaction and prompt engineering in the context of software engineering.

 This body of work can also be categorized into two main types.
 The first type focuses on the interaction between software practitioners (developers, beginners, etc.) and LLMs, and involves the development of prototype systems or interaction frameworks~\citep{N6, N2, N48}.
 Among them, Zamfirescu-Pereira et al.~\citep{N2} discusses the role of non-AI practitioners in ``user cue engineering" and designs BotDesigner, a cue-based chatbot design tool; Ross et al.~\citep{N6} demonstrates the role and potential of developer-LLM interactions for processes such as software development, through interviews with 42 software developers; and Cai et al.~\citep{N48} describes Low-code LLM, a framework for human-LLM interactions, to better support visual programming.